'I Basically Ran On Adrenaline': A Staffer Remembers Obama's White House

 On getting briefed about how to prepare for a national emergency situation

 Oddly, it was very reassuring.
-When you sit down with the folks who again, from administration to administration, keep this process alive and have this information you sit down and they brief you and you're like, "Oh wow, if something happens, actually everybody does know what to do. ...
+When you sit down with the folks who again, from administration to administration, keep this process alive and have this information, you sit down and they brief you and you're like, "Oh wow, if something happens, actually everybody does know what to do. ...
 I can't believe I'm seeing what would happen if a nuclear missile was launched from X and how long it would take to get here and what happens," but it is comforting to see that these processes are pretty well socialized.
 Everybody knows them.

 On protecting the president from threats, especially with modern technology